 The concept of the network came from electronic engineering and started acquiring prominence in the development field during the early 1970s because of an intense realisation among activists about the limitations of individual efforts in dealing with the complex development issues of contemporary society.
-The experiences of associations across voluntary organisations were not very encouraging, although several long-standing associational ventures were in existence even before the independence of India, such as the Association of Sarva Seva Farm, Bharat Sevak Samaj, and the Indian Cooperative Union.
-The Indian Adult Education Association, the All India Women's Conference and the YMCA and YWCA are further examples of national and international federations of local-level voluntary organisations in the country, but most of these associations either cater for the need of one issue or one section of the society1.
+The concept and development is illustrated through the example of India.
+The experiences of associations across voluntary organisations were not very encouraging, although several long-standing associational ventures were in existence in India even before independence such as the Association of Sarva Seva Farm, Bharat Sevak Samaj, and the Indian Cooperative Union.
+The Indian Adult Education Association, and the All India Women's Conference are further examples of national and international federations of local-level voluntary organisations in the country, but most of these associations either cater for the need of one issue or one section of the society13.